 Macs are famously hard to upgrade.
 In some cases it can be done, but doing so is almost never easy, and usually highly risky, and will void your warranty.
 Read about how to upgrade your RAM here if you are feeling confident.

 The processor inside the Mac is an important factor to consider if you are choosing between different generations of Macs.
 While you don’t need the fastest processor available for programming, you do want to make sure that you are getting the best processor for your money, especially if you are considering an older, secondhand or refurbished Mac.

 Don’t assume that all the Macs currently being sold by Apple have the same generation of processor inside them.
-Some Macs were updated in 2019, others in 2018, but there are a few that haven't been updated since 2017.
+Some Macs were updated in 2019, others in 2018, but there are a few that haven't been updated since 2017 (such as the entry-level iMac).
 A processor from an older generation may have an impressive looking GHz, but a newer processor with fewer GHz could actually be faster.

 The other thing to consider is the type of processor.
 Do you need an 8-core, 6-core, quad-core, Core i7, Core i9, or will a dual core, i5 suffice, or even an i3 like you will find in the entry-level 2018 Mac mini?
 Or should you be looking at an Xeon workstation such as is offered by the iMac Pro or Mac Pro.